Persephone: Origins

-The myth of a goddess being abducted and taken to the underworld is probably Pre-Greek in origin.
-Samuel Noah Kramer, the renowned scholar of ancient Sumer, has posited that the Greek story of the abduction of Persephone may be derived from an ancient Sumerian story in which Ereshkigal, the ancient Sumerian goddess of the underworld, is abducted by Kur, the primeval dragon of Sumerian mythology, and forced to become ruler of the underworld against her own will.

 The location of Persephone's abduction is different in each local cult.
 The Homeric Hymn to Demeter mentions the "plain of Nysa".
 The locations of this probably mythical place may simply be conventions to show that a magically distant chthonic land of myth was intended in the remote past.
 (Note: "In Greek mythology Nysa is a mythical mountain with unknown location, the birthplace of the god Dionysos.")
 Demeter found and met her daughter in Eleusis, and this is the mythical disguise of what happened in the mysteries.